-What is Einstein Analytics?
+What is Salesforce Einstein Analytics?

-Salesforce Einstein Analytics (formerly known as Wave) is a purely cloud-based analytics platform that connects data from multiple sources, including a live integration with Salesforce.
+Salesforce Einstein Analytics (formerly known as Salesforce Wave Analytics) is a purely cloud-based analytics platform that connects data from multiple sources, including a live integration with Salesforce.
 Einstein Analytics allows you to create and view visual analytics, as well as take action on the data right within the platform.
 Einstein Analytics is also native to the Salesforce platform and comes with different industry and role-specific apps and templates, making it an ideal way to share insights to business users so that they can act on relevant data right away.

 What is Tableau?

 There’s plenty we could say about Tableau, as it’s been around in one form or another since 2003, but the short version is that Tableau is an incredibly powerful analytics platform that can be deployed in the cloud or on-prem.
 It allows users to integrate data from a variety of sources with little to no IT assistance.
 One major reason business users love Tableau is that it allows them to take data from anywhere and build interactive visualizations with just a simple drag-and-drop interface.

 Both Einstein Analytics and Tableau give organizations the ability to understand their data better and have a lot of similar capabilities.
 However, Tableau has filled a competitive gap for Salesforce that Einstein Analytics simply hasn’t.
 While users primarily take advantage of Einstein Analytics for their CRM-centric analytics needs, Tableau is able to tackle a broader range of data.